Best Scenic Drives

 U.S. 191 from Clifton-Morenci to Springerville

 It is known as the Coronado Trail, generally following the route of Spanish explorer Francisco Vasquez de Coronado who was searching for the fabled "Seven Cities of Cibola" and the rich treasures of gold in 1540.
-It is still an amazing adventure along 120 miles of twisting, mountain terrain that rises from 3,500 feet to more than 8,000 feet.
-The views of the surrounding forest and lofty peaks are spectacular along the border with New Mexico.
-It is a drive that takes about three hours but it's worth it.
-US 191, formerly US 666, is also so remote that it's lightly traveled.
+It's still an amazing adventure along 120 miles of twisting, mountain terrain that rises from 3,500 feet to more than 8,000 feet.
+The views of the surrounding forest and lofty peaks are spectacular along the New Mexico border.
+The drive takes about three hours but it's well worth it.
+US 191, formerly US 666, is so remote it's lightly traveled.

 State Route 88 from Apache Junction to Roosevelt Lake

 Known as the Apache Trail, this road is paved to just beyond Tortilla Flat where it gets rough in stretches.
 The road cuts between the Superstition and Mazatzal mountains, passes Canyon and Apache lakes and includes a narrow stretch of switchbacks down Fish Creek Hill.

 This 80-mile stretch of two-lane blacktop is one of the longest remaining segments of Route 66.
 There are many road ruins and fading motels left from the heyday of Route 66.
 Some of the highlights include Seligman's Snow Cap drive-in, Grand Canyon Caverns and Hackberry General Store.
 Plus, there's miles of open highway to cruise back in time.
 Other adjoining segments run from west of Ash Fork to Seligman and Kingman to Oatman and Topock.

 State Route 67 from Jacob Lake to Grand Canyon North Rim